opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 '''''''''''''''''''''''
 Vector drawings can be edited in some additional ways by using the set of tools.
 This allows you for example to better calibrate the bend of a vector, or to change its thickness.

-All these transformations can be also achieved on already painted drawings, because the fill styles used to paint will automatically follow the shape of the areas you modify, working like “liquid” color flooding an area defined by an outline.
+All these transformations can be also achieved on already painted drawings, because the fill styles used to paint will automatically follow the shape of the areas you modify, working like “liquid” color, flooding an area defined by an outline.

 .. _editing_vector_control_points:

 Editing Vector Control Points
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To modify a vector by editing its control points you can use the Control Point Editor tool (|cpe|).
+To modify a vector by editing its control points you can use the **Control Point Editor** tool (|cpe|).

 Control points have handles whose length and direction define the bend of the vector.
 With this tool you can select a vector and modify the control point handles, or the bend of a curve defined by control points, and move, add or delete control points.